bshantam97/Flash_Memory_Management_Using_Queue/README.md

 * HC-05 Bluetooth Module
 * Jumper Wires

+# Drivers Used

+* The HAL driver library for STM32F4 was used in the project

 # Partitioned memory region

 * The regions were partitioned into Flash and UpFlash Region